ccloquet/freeDV_notifier/README.md

 # freeDV_notifier
-Receive a push notification when there is activity on the freeDV QSO finder - quick and dirty serverless/client-based script
+Receive a push notification when there is activity on the freeDV QSO finder - quick and dirty serverless/client-based script.

+I found this useful to increase the chance of successful QSO with this mode.

 Based upon the work of K7VE's [QSO Finder](http://qso.freedv.org) for [freeDV](https://freedv.org).